Azure/RGCOPY/rgcopy-docu.md

 ### Copy storage account content
 You can copy all BLOBs in **containers** as well as all files in **SMB** and **NFS** file shares by setting parameter **`copySaShares`**.
 This uses the tool **azcopy** which is called by RGCOPY.

-> :memo: **Note:** For Storage account copy, it is recommended running RGCOPY inside an Azure VM with **user assigned managed identity**.
+> :memo: **Note:** For Storage account copy, it is required running RGCOPY inside an Azure VM with **user assigned managed identity**.
 In this case, a subnet rule is created from the VM's subnet to the storage accounts.
 RGCOPY tries ro figure out the subnet on its own.
 To be on the save side, you can use RGCOPY parameter **`subnetIdControlPlane`** for setting the subnet ID.
 In this subnet, the service endpoint **`Microsoft.Storage.Global`** must be enabled.

-> :warning: **Warning:** When starting RGCOPY from a PC, authentication to the storage accounts might fail the first time.
-In this case, you have to run `connect-AzAccount` a second time.
-Therefore, storage account copy with starting RGCOPY from a PC makes only sense if you use parameter `justCopySaShares` (for repeating storage account copy).

 You can even copy BLOBs and files between different tenants.
 For this, you need two Azure users (one per tenant) having the **Required RBAC roles** (see below).